ayhe123/LaTeX-batch-builder/README.md

 Many tasks can be done by this program once configured correctly.

-For example, configured `settings.json` as follows enables you to convert markdown, txt and html filse to docx, pdf or html using [Pandoc](https://pandoc.org/).
+For example, configuring `settings.json` as follows enables you to convert markdown, txt and html files to docx, pdf or html using [Pandoc](https://pandoc.org/).

 ```json
 "compile_format": [